Signs of a Female Psychopath

 While male and female psychopaths share a lack of remorse and empathy, studies show that they display different behaviors.
 Men tend to exhibit the traditional symptoms of psychopathy, such as aggressive and violent behavior, while female psychopaths tend to be less violent although they can be just as manipulative and deceptive and tend to rely on their charm to get their way.

 Women can capitalize on their femininity and put themselves in situations where they seem nurturing and loving before they set out to harm their victims.
-Since women are often deemed to be more trustworthy, people are less likely to suspect their ulterior motives.
+Since women are often deemed more trustworthy, people are less likely to suspect their ulterior motives.

 Signs of Psychopathy in Women